joselado/dmrgpy/README.md

 ```

-# Changing between C++ and Julia ITensor #
+# Choosing between the C++ and Julia backend #
 The library uses ITensor in the background.
-Currently dmrgpy allows to use
+Currently dmrgpy allows to
+choose between
-the ITensor2 (C++), or ITensors (Julia).
+ITensor2 (C++), or ITensors (Julia).
 The default version executed is
 the the C++ v2 version, if you want to instead use the Julia version
 write right after creating the "Chain" object .itensor_version = "julia",
 for example